twoutrigger/text-based-app/STRUCTURE.md

 2. Collect phone number of the user
 3. Provide a list of questions available (1,2,3)
 4. Extract a list of items from plain text
+5. Collect which questions user was interested in
-5. Create Person class for storing data
+6. Create Person class for storing data

 Packages used: